Redrot/redrot.github.io/talks.md

   - *On endotrivial complexes and the generalized Dade group*
   - Representation Theory and Related Geometry: Progress and Prospects, contributed talk
 - May 2024
-  - *Brauer Pairs for Splendid Rickard Complexes*
+  - *On endotrivial complexes and the generalized Dade group*
-  - AMS Sectional, San Francisco, special session
+  - AMS Spring Sectional, San Francisco State University, Special Session
 - April 2024
+  - *What is Representation Theory?*
   - University of San Francisco Math Colloquium
 - January 2024
   - *Endotrivial Complexes*